Towards a less spherical cow: Species differences dilute the stabilizing effect of higher-order interactions: Results

+So far, we focused our analysis on the case of well-mixed populations.
+However, assuming that each individual interacts with the entire population could be unfeasible in most scenarios.
+To overcome this limitation, we focus on Erd\"os-R\'enyi (ER) networks, placing each individual on a node and letting them interact, both under pairwise and higher-order interactions, with their first neighbors.
+Previous work has shown that, in contrast to spatially structured networks, ER networks do not promote stability \cite{calleja-solanas_structured_2022}.
+Therefore, ER networks provide the perfect scenario to test whether HOIs can stabilize dynamics away from the well-mixed populations assumption.

+In this setting, we abandon the analytical description of Eq.~\ref{eq:general} and rely on mechanistic simulations on random Erd\"os-R\'enyi (ER) graphs with a fixed density and an increasing fraction of HOIs, $\alpha$.
+Moreover, with the aim of analyzing the role of interaction networks alone, we impose again the simple setting of identical physiological rates.
+We create ER networks, whose nodes represent single individuals of the different species connected by links and hyperlinks.
+To simulate local interactions, we fix the average forgetful degree ($\langle \Tilde{k} \rangle= 20$), defined as the sum of a node's connections weighted by their order.
+With $\alpha=0$, the network is only composed of pairwise links while larger values of $\alpha$ mean that pairwise connections are replaced by higher-order ones retaining $\langle \Tilde{k} \rangle$ constant (see the Methods section for details).

+Figure~\ref{fig:5}a shows the stability of the system as a function of the proportion of HOIs.
+Remarkably, HOIs fail to stabilize the dynamics for $\alpha<0.2$, whereas in well-mixed populations stability is achieved for any nonzero fraction of HOIs ($\alpha_c=0$).For $\alpha \simeq 0.2$ instead, a sharp transition occurs with the system immediately reaching stability.
+The same happens for probability of coexistence (inset of Fig.~\ref{fig:5}a), reaching one as $\alpha$ approaches $0.2$.

-To understand the origins of this behavior, we look at how the introduction of HOIs changes the overall connectivity patterns of the network.
-Specifically, since we suspect that the regions of the network reached by higher-order links are likely to stabilize, we look at the giant component of just hyperlinks ($\triangle GC$) to see how it relates to the emergence of small areas in the simplex.
-First, we see that the size of $\triangle GC$ rapidly increases with $\alpha$ and percolates for $\alpha > 0.2$ (Figure~\ref{fig:4}).
-Moreover, the inset of Figure~\ref{fig:4}b demonstrates a strong correlation between the area in the simplex and $\triangle GC$, suggesting that the whole system stabilizes only when each node is reached by, at least, one HOI.
+To understand the mechanisms behind this transition, we focus on how the introduction of HOIs changes the large-scale organization of the network.
+Specifically, we look at how a giant component composed only of hyperlinks $GC_\triangle$ appears as $\alpha$ increases.
+Interestingly, $GC_\triangle$ shows the same sharp transition for $\alpha\simeq 0.2$ observed for the area of the simplex occupied by the system trajectory.
+At the same time, the inset of Fig.~\ref{fig:5}b shows that the area in the simplex decreases as $ GC_\triangle$ percolates, and reaches its minimum when the $ GC_\triangle$ encompasses the whole network.
+Therefore, the system stabilizes when a giant component composed solely of hyperlinks appears --i.e. each node of the network is reached by, at least, one higher-order link.